stratoxjs/StratoxPilot/README.md

 ```

 ##  A basic example
-Bellow is  a basic but complete example.
-I breakdown in the guide bellow.
+Below is a simple yet comprehensive example.
+Each component will be explored in further detail later in this guide.
 ```javascript
 import { Router } from "Router";
 import { Dispatcher } from "Dispatcher";